August 8, 2013 (Updated: October 12, 2023)

 Many content marketers tout the importance of studying the feedback and behavior of a target audience.
 Gathering those insights, however, is easier said than done.
-Try these six ways to paint a better picture of what your audience wants and – more importantly – what your audience needs.
+Try these six ways to analyze your audience’s needs:

 Survey software like Qualaroo pops up shortly after users land on a page to get feedback about why they’re there and what they’re thinking.
 Marketers can set up questions throughout their site, particularly targeting the weaker pages.